Northeast Savo

 The region of Northeast Savo was named a region of sudden structural change during 2008 to 2010, after Stromsdal, a major employer in the region, went bankrupt.

 Municipalities

 Northeastern Savo previously comprised five municipalities: Juankoski, Kaavi, Nilsiä, Rautavaara, and Tuusniemi.

 On 1 January 2013, Nilsiä was incorporated into the city of Kuopio, a part of the Kuopio sub-region, and was thus removed from Northeastern Savo.

 On 1 January 2017, Juankoski was incorporated into the city of Kuopio.
 With the removal of Juankoski from the Northeastern Savo sub-region, the land connection between Rautavaara and the rest of the sub-region was broken.

 The sub-region currently comprises the municipalities of Kaavi, Rautavaara, and Tuusniemi.

 Population

 The sub-region had a population of 19,837 in 2011.
 In December 2021, the population was 6,711.

-Politics

-Results of the 2018 Finnish presidential election: